William Anders: United States Air Force

-Anders received an appointment to Annapolis, following in the footsteps of his father, who graduated with the Class of 1927.
-He earned a Bachelor of Science degree in electrical engineering in 1955.
+Anders received an appointment to Annapolis, following in the footsteps of his father, who had graduated in the Class of 1927.
 Part of the course was orientation cruises during which midshipmen could experience life at sea.
-A cruise on board an aircraft carrier convinced him that he did not want to become a naval aviator; there were too many fatal accidents.
-Upon graduation in 1955, he chose to be commissioned a second lieutenant in the United States Air Force (USAF).
-While at Annapolis he met Valerie Elizabeth Hoard on a blind date.
+A cruise aboard an aircraft carrier convinced him that he did not want to become a naval aviator, for there were too many fatal accidents.
+He graduated in 1955 with a Bachelor of Science degree in electrical engineering, and was commissioned a second lieutenant in the United States Air Force (USAF).

+While at Annapolis, he had met Valerie Elizabeth Hoard on a blind date.
 Midshipmen were not allowed to marry, but they were married soon after he graduated.
-Together, they had six children: Alan (born in 1957), Glen (born in 1958), Gayle (born in 1960), Gregory (born in 1962), Eric (born in 1964), and Diana (born in 1972).
+They would have six children: Alan (born in 1957), Glen (1958), Gayle (1960), Gregory (1962), Eric (1964) and Diana (1972).

 After graduation, Anders reported for flight training, which was conducted in the piston-engine Beechcraft T-34 Mentor and North American T-28 Trojan and then in the jet Lockheed T-33 Shooting Star.
-After receiving his pilot wings in 1956, he became a fighter pilot with the 84th Fighter-Interceptor Squadron, an all-weather interceptor squadron of the Air Defense Command based at Hamilton Air Force Base in California, flying Northrop F-89 Scorpions equipped with MB-1 nuclear-tipped air-to-air missiles.
-He then served with the 57th Fighter-Interceptor Squadron in Iceland, where he participated in intercepts of Soviet heavy bombers who at the time were challenging America's air defense borders.
-After a year there, he returned to the 84th Fighter-Interceptor Squadron at Hamilton, which was now flying the McDonnell F-101 Voodoo.
+After receiving his pilot wings in 1956 he became a fighter pilot with the 84th Fighter-Interceptor Squadron, an all-weather interceptor squadron of the Air Defense Command based at Hamilton Air Force Base in California, flying Northrop F-89 Scorpions equipped with MB-1 nuclear-tipped air-to-air rockets.
+He then served with the 57th Fighter-Interceptor Squadron in Iceland, where he participated in intercepts of Soviet heavy bombers, which were challenging America's air defense borders.
+After a year he returned to the 84th Fighter-Interceptor Squadron at Hamilton, which was now flying the McDonnell F-101 Voodoo.

 Anders set his sights on becoming a test pilot.
 He spoke to Chuck Yeager, who recommended that he first obtain an advanced degree.
 Anders submitted an application to the Air Force Institute of Technology (AFIT) at Wright-Patterson Air Force Base in Ohio, hoping to study aeronautical engineering, but the Aircraft Nuclear Propulsion program was ongoing, and the AFIT had him study nuclear engineering instead.
-While there he took a school course in aeronautical engineering at Ohio State University.
+While there he took a course in aeronautical engineering at Ohio State University.
 He graduated from the AFIT with a Master of Science degree in nuclear engineering in 1962.
-By this time the Aircraft Nuclear Propulsion program had been canceled, so he was assigned to the Air Force Weapons Laboratory at Kirtland Air Force Base in New Mexico, where he was responsible for the technical management of the nuclear power reactor programs.
+By that time, the Aircraft Nuclear Propulsion program had been canceled, so he was assigned to the Air Force Weapons Laboratory at Kirtland Air Force Base in New Mexico, where he was responsible for the technical management of nuclear reactor programs.